driesvints/dotfiles/readme.md

 And the following ones need to be installed manually.

-- [Google Chrome](http://www.google.com/chrome): 1Password extension requires is sandboxed and requires it to be installed in `/Applications`
+- [Google Chrome](http://www.google.com/chrome): 1Password extension is sandboxed and requires it to be installed directly in `/Applications`

+#### Setup

+Below are specific setup instructions for some applications.

+##### PhpStorm

+Install the following plugins:

+- .ignore
+- Laravel Plugin
+- Material Theme UI
+- Symfony Plugin